abatilo/blog/about/index.md

 After product launch, I helped other teams become cloud native.
 I left Conga to join [iStreamPlanet](https://istreamplanet.com/).

-I've made my career out of teaching people how to efficiently use Amazon Web Services and Kubernetes.
+I've made my career out of teaching people how to efficiently and cost effectively use Amazon Web Services and Kubernetes.
 I believe in optimizing what I like to call the developer experience.
 It's one thing for me to be a capable developer or operations engineer, but it's much more impactful if I can improve the productivity of everyone in my engineering organization.
+It's easy to justify my worth when I can translate my actions to direct cost savings on your AWS bill.

 This comes through building sophisticated CI/CD pipelines that let you develop fearlessly, building cross platform and repeatable local development